Quick Facts

 Early life and career

-Dove was born Bertha Bohny in 1903 to Charles and Bertha (née Kagl) Bohny, Swiss immigrants.
+Dove was born Bertha Eugenie Bohny in New York City in 1903 to Charles and Bertha (née Kagl) Bohny, both immigrants from Switzerland.
+She had a younger brother, Charles Reinhardt Bohny (1906-1963).
 As a teen, she worked as a model to help support her family and was hired as a teenager by Florenz Ziegfeld to appear in his Ziegfeld Follies Revue.
 She legally changed her name to Lillian Bohny in the early 1920s and moved to Hollywood, where she began appearing in silent films.
-She soon became one of the most popular actresses of the 1920s, appearing in Douglas Fairbanks' smash hit Technicolor film The Black Pirate (1926), as Rodeo West in The Painted Angel (1929), and was dubbed The American Beauty (1927), the title of one of her films.
+She soon became one of the more popular actresses of the 1920s, appearing in Douglas Fairbanks' smash hit Technicolor film The Black Pirate (1926), as Rodeo West in The Painted Angel (1929), and The American Beauty (1927).

 Early retirement

-Following her last film Blondie of the Follies (1932), Dove retired from the screen to be with her family.
-She next married wealthy oil executive Robert Alan Kenaston in 1933, a marriage that lasted for 37 years until his death in 1970.
-The couple had a son, Robert Alan Kenaston, Jr., who married actress Claire Kelly in 1961-1963 and died in 1995 from cancer, and an adopted daughter, Gail.
-She later had a brief third marriage to architect John Miller, which ended in divorce in the 1970s.
+Following her last film, Blondie of the Follies (1932), Dove retired from the screen to be with her family.
+She married wealthy oil executive Robert Alan Kenaston in 1935, a marriage that lasted for 35 years until his death in 1970.
+The couple had a son, Robert Alan Kenaston, Jr., who married actress Claire Kelly and died in 1995 from cancer, and an adopted daughter, Gail who briefly married media mogul Merv Adelson.
+Billie Dove later had a brief third marriage, in 1973, to architect John Miller, which ended in divorce.

-Aside from a brief cameo in Diamond Head (1963), Dove never returned to the movies.
-She spent her retirement years in Rancho Mirage before moving into the Motion Picture & Television Country House and Hospital in Woodland Hills, California where she died of pneumonia in 1997, aged 94.
+Aside from a cameo in Diamond Head (1963), Dove never returned to the movies.
+She spent her retirement years in Rancho Mirage, then moved to the Motion Picture & Television Country House and Hospital in Woodland Hills, California where she died of pneumonia on New Year's Eve 1997, aged 94.

 Legacy